Raudcu/pyrodraw/README.md

 # Basic usage

+It can, and probably should, be executed as a script:

+`python -m pyrodraw`

+and follow the instructions which appear on the screen.

-Depending on the parameters suplied:
+Depending on the parameters supplied:
 * No arguments: draws only the pyrochlore lattices and adds details such as names to the axes.
 * '+ z': draws the spin ice +z configuration.
 * 'ms': draws the saturation configuration with the field at [111], with positives simple monopoles in all Up Tetrahedra.
 * 'md': draws the configuration with positive double monopoles in all Up Tetrahedra.
 * Name of a file along with a column number: the data is obtained from it to draw the configuration.

+It's also possible to import it and use it to draw more specific configurations.

 # Possible general improvements
 The following are things I didn't know how to do it properly by the time I built the library, and for the purpose of the project it didn't worth changing them when I published it.
 * The documentation is not properly done (doesn't follow a docstring convention), and it's in spanish.
-* It probably should use argparse for managing the arguments.
+* It probably should use `argparse` for managing the arguments.

 # TODO
 * Add a circle path as a bottom lid for the arrows.